1976–77 NFL playoffs: AFC: Oakland Raiders 24, Pittsburgh Steelers 7

 The Steelers responded with Bradshaw's completions to Lynn Swann for gains of 18 and 30 yards leading to Reggie Harrison's 3-yard rushing touchdown.
 Oakland responded with a methodical 14-play, 69-yard scoring drive.
 With 19 seconds left in the first half, the Raiders faced first down at the Pittsburgh 4-yard line following a 16-yard burst by Clarence Davis.
 Oakland lined up three tight ends as if they were to run the ball, but quarterback Ken Stabler threw a play action pass to Warren Bankston for a touchdown to give the Raiders a 17–7 lead at halftime.
 Oakland controlled the entire second half, including a 12-play, 63-yard drive that featured a 28-yard completion from Stabler to receiver Cliff Branch.
 Stabler finished the drive with a 5-yard touchdown pass to Pete Banaszak that put the game out of reach at 24-7.

-The Raiders would not host another AFC Title game in Oakland again until 2000 (although they hosted the title game in 1983 when they were the Los Angeles Raiders).
+Oakland would not host another AFC title game until 2000, although the Raiders would host the 1983 AFC title game in Los Angeles.
+In fact, only one further playoff game would be played at the Oakland Coliseum prior to the Raiders' move to Los Angeles — a 27-7 victory over the Houston Oilers in the 1980 AFC wildcard game – until after the team's return to Oakland in 1995.

 This was the fifth overall postseason meeting between the Steelers and Raiders, with Pittsburgh winning three of the previous four meetings.
 This is an NFL record for consecutive years to teams have met in the postseason.
 This was also the last conference championship game contested in December.